devaru-ai/disaggregated-inference-platform/README.md

 - At 512 context, throughput scales from 345 to 969 tok/s with concurrency, while TPOT rises gradually and KV utilization remains below 18%, indicating the system is compute- and batching-efficient with significant memory headroom.

 - At 4096 context, throughput saturates at ~158 tok/s by concurrency 64 and KV utilization reaches 99.64% by concurrency 128.
-Beyond this point, additional concurrency no longer improves throughput, indicating a transition into a KV-memory–bound regime.
+Beyond this point, additional concurrency no longer improves throughput, indicating a transition into a KV-memory–bound state.

 - At 8192 context, throughput collapses to <1 tok/s with near-zero effective completion rate.
 The system becomes fully constrained by KV cache capacity, making context length the dominant limiting factor over concurrency.